csc-training/elements-of-hpc/parallel-computing-technical/interconnect.md

 supercomputer, and instead typically the batch job system reserves different nodes for different runs.
 For some runs, the nodes can be physically close to each other, while for other runs they are physically distant.
-Thus, there are lot of parameters that need to be considered when choosing the interconnect topology, and the topologies can be conceptually quite complex.
+Thus, there are lots of parameters that need to be considered when choosing the interconnect topology, and the topologies can be conceptually quite complex.